0xNextLabs/Nextme-Whitepaper/README.md

 A group of web2+3 developers and builders

-A Decentralized Community Next Labs & Next DAO
+A Decentralized Community Next Labs & Nextme DAO

 Let's create our next generation web2+3 social homepage together